New York: London: Tokyo:

 Key Features of Debt Financing

-• Fixed Repayment Schedule: Borrowers must adhere to a predetermined repayment schedule, which includes both principal and interest payments.
+• Fixed Repayment Schedule: You follow a predetermined plan for repaying both the principal and interest.

 Ownership and Control

-• Equity Financing: Investors receive ownership stakes, which may lead to shared control and influence over company decisions.
+• Equity Financing: Investors gain part ownership, which could lead to shared decision-making power.

 Financial Obligations